Piotr Burlikowski

 Piotr Burlikowski (born 14 September 1970) is a Polish football executive and former professional footballer who played as a forward.
 He played in the top divisions of Poland and Finland, as well as playing abroad in Germany, France and the United States.
-He is currently the sports department director of Ekstraklasa club Widzew Łódź.
+He was most recently the sports department director of Ekstraklasa club Widzew Łódź.

 Club career

 Early years

 Born in Bydgoszcz, Burlikowski started playing football for his local club Chemik Bydgoszcz, breaking into the first team in 1987.
 He spent three seasons with Chemik before making a move to join city rivals Polonia Bydgoszcz.
 After only a six-month spell with Polonia he returned to Chemik, who at this time were playing in the II liga, with Burlikowski being a part of the team that made its highest ever finish in the Polish leagues, 5th in the II liga.
 During his second spell with Chemik, Burlikowski made a total of 39 appearances and scored 11 goals in the league.
 In 1993 Chemik suffered relegation from the II liga, leading to Burlikowski leaving the club.